 First, I wore a simple blue halter midi dress as the main piece for my outfit.

-For shoes, I knew I didn’t want to wear heels and I don’t have blue flats.
+As for shoes, I knew I didn’t want to wear heels and I don’t have blue flats.
 In the end, I went with a pair of beige booties that I think would be a great fit for the movie version of the character.

 My only accessory was a peacock feather earring that I used as a brooch.